iritaca/spacex-app/README.md

     - Clear empty state messages with actionable UI (e.g. `clear Search`)

 ## AI Assistence
-During the creation of this project, I used **ChatGPT** as a collaborative teammate, to boost efficiency and brainstorming, both for coding and design exploration.
+During the creation of this project, I used **ChatGPT** as a collaborative team-mate, to boost efficiency and brainstorming, both for coding and design exploration.

 Here are some registered notes of my process:
 - **Dec 17-18:** Discussed initial concepts for the data to display and explore different UX ideas for the layout.
 ChatGPT helped validate whether my layout decisions made sense from the user perspective.